raspberrychris/paddleboardmaster/content/post/high-society-stand-up-paddle-board.md

 As you have seen other manufacturers are prepared to back their paddleboard with a 1 year warranty generally, but to get a 3 year warranty really is going over and above what we have seen here on [**paddleboardmaster.com**](/)**.**

-Ulimately it seems that High Society are a very customer focused company and they are willing to do everything they can to create the perfect paddleboard, and I think they have created something really special here with this particular SUP!
+Ultimately it seems that [**High Society**](/categories/high-society/) as a brand are a very customer focused company and they are willing to do everything they can to create the perfect paddleboard, and I think they have created something really special here with this particular SUP!

 If you are interested in this paddleboard you can click through to the product page for more details.
+I hope you found this review useful.

 [**Click here to check out the High Society Inflatable Stand Up Paddle Board on Amazon.com...**](https://www.amazon.com/dp/B07PJB9768?&linkCode=ll1&tag=paddleboardmaster-20&linkId=a3c6b497fad2a191431df77395df4224&language=en_US&ref_=as_li_ss_tl)